marisolsanabria/Arrienda/README.md

 ## Resume

-This app is created to post the states in rent or sale, the users can make the sign up login, and post their estates with a location, images, and views
+This app is created to post the states in rent or sale, the users can make the sign up login, and post their estates with a location, images, and views. it's being developed in android studio, using java, kotlin and firebase.

 ## Objectives